-- 1. State Employee Health Plans: - (a) The new plans are as follows: - (1) an Indemnity-type plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; - (2) a Preferred Provider Organization (PPO) plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; - (3) a Point of Service (POS) plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; and - (4) a Catastrophic plan with only the common wellness benefits.
+1. State Employee Health Plans:

+(a) The new plans are as follows:

+(1) an Indemnity-type plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits;

+(2) a Preferred Provider Organization (PPO) plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits;

+(3) a Point of Service (POS) plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; and

+(4) a Catastrophic plan with only the common wellness benefits.
 One single risk pool shall be created for all covered employees.

+On or before June 30, 2016, the State may, at its sole discretion, discontinue the Preferred Provider Organization (PPO) and/or the Catastrophic Plan health care plan options, provided that any such discontinuation can be effected without the State suffering the loss of grandfathered status for its other health care plans under the Patient Privacy and Affordable Care Act.

-The State will provide the current State Employee's Wellness Program to all covered employees and retirees (but not dependents) enrolled in one of the four (4) health plans.
+The State will provide the current State Employee's Wellness Program to all covered employees and retirees (but not dependents) enrolled in one of the health plans.